Rainymood/rainymood.github.io/_posts/2021-05-06-today-i-learned.md

 ---

-Today I learned how to count the amount of trues.
+Today I learned how to count the amount of trues in an array.

 ```javascript
 [false,false,true,false,true].filter(x => x).length // returns 2